-Students sitting the Preliminary Examination in 2023 would normally expect to sit the Final Honour School in 2025.
-A new handbook for the Final Honour School 2023-2025 will be issued in Michaelmas term 2022.
-Until then, the current handbook may be used cautiously as a guide to the Final Honour School; it can be found on the Final Honour School comprises eight papers, including a compulsory Thesis.
+Students sitting the Preliminary Examination in 2022 would normally expect to sit the Final Honour School in 2024.
+A new handbook for the Final Honour School 2022-2024 will be issued in Michaelmas term 2022.
+Until then, the current handbook may be used cautiously as a guide to the Final Honour School; it can be found in the Handbooks section of the Faculty of Theology and Religion's website.
+The Final Honour School comprises eight papers, including a compulsory Theology and Religion thesis or O.S.
+Dissertation.

-THE SCHEDULE OF PAPERS: INDIVIDUAL PAPER DESCRIPTIONS AND RECOMMENDED PATTERNS OF TEACHING
+INDIVIDUAL PAPER DESCRIPTIONS AND RECOMMENDED PATTERNS OF TEACHING